vyorkin-play/hooyaks/README.md

 # wat

-reimplementing redux to understand everything
+Reimplementing redux to understand everything.
+Also I use it as a reference setup for developing an npm package.

 # development